 What Can You Do With a Dutch Oven: 7 Rules to Follow

-You would be surprised how many people ask me “What can you actually do with a Dutch oven?”
-My shocked response is always “What can’t you do with a Dutch oven!”
+You would be surprised how many people ask me, “What can you do with a Dutch oven?”

-These are just a few ways to use a Dutch oven read on to get the full picture of what these underrated cooking pots can do for you…
+These are just a few ways to use a Dutch oven; read on to get the complete picture of what these underrated cooking pots can do for you…

 What Can You Do With A Dutch Oven

-A Dutch oven can replace any or all cooking appliances one would purchase for the kitchen.
-Including crock pots, air fryers even your conventional oven.
+A Dutch oven can replace any or all cooking appliances one would purchase for the kitchen, including crock pots, air fryers, and even your conventional oven.

-We now have available to us enameled cast-iron Dutch ovens for use inside the home.
-These ovens not only perform the same tasks as their centuries-old outdoor coal cooking pot cousin they also look fantastic.
+We now have enameled cast-iron Dutch ovens available for use inside the home.
+These ovens not only perform the same tasks as their centuries-old outdoor coal cooking pot cousin, but they also look fantastic.

-Don’t forget there are two types of Dutch ovens available to produce awesome healthy meals today.
+Don’t forget two types of Dutch ovens available to produce excellent, healthy meals today.

-The enameled ones for cooking indoors and the traditional seasoned cast-iron Dutch oven which has been used outdoors for centuries but with care can also be used in your kitchen.
+The enameled ones are for cooking indoors, and the traditional seasoned cast-iron Dutch oven, which has been used outdoors for centuries but with care, can also be used in your kitchen.

 Breakfast – Oats, yogurt, scrambled eggs, omelet, fried bacon, sausages, hash, breakfast pizza, cinnamon rolls, pancakes, breakfast burritos